kngoran/Ngoran_Portfolio/README.md

 ### Objectives

-In this notebook, we are  going to apply our data sciences skills to solve a real life problem.
+In this notebook, we are  going to apply our data science skills to solve a real life problem.

 Here’s the mystery we are going to solve: which boroughs of London have seen the greatest increase in housing prices, on average, over the last two decades?